 The election of a nominee for Director (Proposal 1) requires a plurality of votes cast.
 This means that so long as a quorum is present, in person or represented by proxy, at the Annual Meeting for the transaction of business, the two candidates receiving the most affirmative votes "for" their election will be elected to serve as Class II Directors of the Company.
 Shareholders may either vote "for" or "withhold" their vote for the Director-nominees.
 A properly executed proxy card marked "withhold" and broker non-votes with respect to a Director-nominee will not be voted with respect to the election of that Director-nominee, although they will be counted for purposes of determining whether there is a quorum present at the Annual Meeting for the transaction of business.
-If the Rabbani Letter is determined to be compliant with the advance notice requirements of our Bylaws, and if Shahram Rabbani does, in fact, properly nominate his own slate of insurgent Director-candidates at the Annual Meeting, in which case the number of nominees for election as Class II Directors at the Annual Meeting would exceed the number of Class II Directors to be elected at the Annual Meeting (since there are only two Class II Director-nominee would have the effect of reducing the likelihood that such Director-nominee would be elected, because only the two Director-nominees that receive the most affirmative votes cast "for" their election will be elected to serve as Class II Directors of the Company.
+If the Rabbani Letter is determined to be compliant with the advance notice requirements of our Bylaws, and if Shahram Rabbani does, in fact, properly nominate his own slate of insurgent Director-candidates at the Annual Meeting (since there are only two Class II Director seats on the Board), proxy cards marked "withhold" and broker non-votes with respect to a Director-nominee would have the effect of reducing the likelihood that such Director-nominee would be elected, because only the two Director-nominees that receive the most affirmative votes cast "for" their election will be elected to serve as Class II Directors of the Company.
 If the Rabbani Letter is determined not to be compliant with the advance notice requirements of our Bylaws and is therefore invalid and of no effect, or if Shahram Rabbani does not otherwise properly nominate any insurgent Director-candidates at the Annual Meeting, proxy cards marked "withhold" and broker non-votes will have no practical effect on the election of Directors at the Annual Meeting, since only the Board's two Class II Director-nominees will be up for election at the Annual Meeting.

 The approval of Proposal 2 will require the affirmative vote of a majority of the votes cast by holders of shares of Common Stock at the Annual Meeting and entitled to vote on such proposal, provided that the total "votes cast" on Proposal 2 represent over 50% of all shares entitled to vote.
 Shareholders may either vote "for," "against" or "abstain" with respect to Proposal 2.
 Thus, a shareholder who does not vote will not affect the outcome of the vote on Proposal 2, so long as over 50% of the outstanding shares of Common Stock as of the Record Date are voted on Proposal 2.
-However, under the rules of The New York Stock Exchange, Inc. ("NYSE"), abstentions will be counted as "votes cast" for the purpose of determining whether more than 50% of the outstanding shares of Common Stock have been voted on Proposal 2 and will have the same effect as a vote "against" for the purpose of determining whether a majority of the votes cast have been voted "for" Proposal 2.
-Broker non-votes will not count as "votes cast" on Proposal 2 for purposes of determining whether 50% of the outstanding shares have been voted on Proposal 2, but otherwise will not affect the outcome of the vote on Proposal 2.
+However, under the rules of The New York Stock Exchange, Inc. ("NYSE"), abstentions will be counted as "votes cast" for the purpose of determining whether more than 50% of the votes cast have been voted "for" Proposal 2.
+Broker non-votes will not count as "votes cast" on Proposal 2 for purposes of determining whether 50% of the outstanding shares have been voted on Proposal 2.
+Broker non-votes will not count as "votes cast" on Proposal 2 for purposes of determining whether 50% of the outstanding shares have been voted on Proposal 2.
+Broker non-votes will not count as "votes on Proposal 2 for purposes of determining whether 50% of the outstanding shares have been voted on Proposal 2, but otherwise will not affect the outcome of the vote on Proposal 2.